hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 > It defines a deterministic semantic first hop — the point at which meaning and provenance are declared before any model inference, retrieval, or reasoning occurs.
 > All existing grounding techniques operate downstream of this hop.”**

-> **“The model is difficult to beat because it fixes the first semantic decision point.
+> **“This model is correct as fixes the problem at the first semantic decision point.
-> Anything else is downstream enrichment.”**
+> Everything else is downstream enrichment.”**

 **One file.
 5 mandatory anchors for light to moderate topics, and an optional Ten anchor system for the heavy topics.
 Zero dependencies.
 Pure JSON-LD.
 Deterministic meaning + deterministic provenance.**